zhengkyl/qrframe/README.md

   - Choose any preset, customize or even create a new one from scratch via code editor.
   - Define arbitrary ui parameters in code
   - Supports SVG and PNG (canvas)
-  - All code runs directly in browser (no safeguards).
-This is a hammer, not a toy for babies 🤡.
+  - All code runs *directly* in browser.
+There are no safeguards except that which browser vendors have bestowed upon us.

 ## Use existing presets